RichMorin/PA_all/README.md

 # Pete's Alley

-Pete's Alley is planned as a crowd-sourced resource for the disabled community, including their friends, relatives, and other supporters.
+Pete's Alley is a crowd-sourced resource for the disabled community, including their friends, relatives, and other supporters.
-It will index and review resources, provide a curated channel for long-form communication (e.g., articles, howtos), etc.
+It indexes and reviews resources, provides a curated channel for long-form communication (e.g., articles, howtos), etc.

 Our [prototype server](http://www.cfcl.com/PA)